Commercial Collection Customers

 For garbage customers, the following items are prohibited

-When you are contacting customer service, please communicate the type of materials you will be loading into your container so we best assist you.
+When you are contacting customer service, it is useful to communicate the type of materials to be loading into your container so we best assist you.

 I am renovating my home that was built in the 1920's.
 What steps should I take to ensure that asbestos is properly abated?